nimbix/appdef-template/README.md

 ![GUI Run](screenshots/guiRun.png)

-The `GUI` option above require the Nimbix Desktop.
+The `GUI` option above requires the Nimbix Desktop.
 This environment is installed by adding [image-common](https://github.com/nimbix/image-common#ubuntu-with-nimbix-desktop) to an applications Dockerfile.

 ## Shell AppDef Template